SimonGaufreteau/Article-Mapping/README.md

 To resume : clean and documented code, not overflowed by comments but still comprehensible.

+I accept anything enhancing the project.
+Issues and PR will be checked ASAP (1 day ~)

 ## Credits

 Almost everything written in this projects is from my own hand exept for the SortingMap class.